erofs/docs/src/index.md

 ```

 A modern, flexible, general-purpose, high-performance block-based immutable
-filesystem with highly-optimized ondisk format and runtime implementation aimed
+filesystem with highly-optimized on-disk format and runtime implementation aimed
 at various use cases instead of just focusing on storage space saving without
 considering any side effects of runtime performance.

 [EROFS](https://docs.kernel.org/filesystems/erofs.html) has been formally
 available since Linux 5.4.
 It is currently maintained by an open-source
 community from all over the world, and is still
 [under active development](roadmap.md).